Congressional Lobbying Disclosure Requirements and Gift, Meal, and Travel Restrictions

 - Vanderbilt University cannot provide Members of Congress or their staff with complimentary tickets to sporting events, concerts, or other activities for which an admission fee is charged.
 All Members and their staff must pay the face value of the ticket.
 We ask that any requests for tickets from Members of Congress or their staff, or invitations to attend a game or performance, be directed to the Office of Federal Relations for response.

 - Finally, there are complex rules concerning sponsorship of travel (transportation and lodging) involving Members of Congress and their staff.
 Vanderbilt University typically does not sponsor congressional travel, but it is an area of great sensitivity with significant advance warning necessary for paperwork and approval.
 All requests for travel sponsorship involving Members of Congress or their staff should be handled through the Office of Federal Relations to ensure compliance with these ethics rules.

 Thank you for your assistance in ensuring Vanderbilt complies with these rules.
 Please feel free to distribute this message to your colleagues as needed.

 Questions?
 Please contact:

-Assistant Vice Chancellor for Federal Relations
+Associate Vice Chancellor for Federal Relations

-Executive Assistant, Division of Public Affairs
+Executive Assistant, Division of Government and Community Relations

-“Direct lobbying” means any direct contact with covered Executive Branch officials, Members of Congress, or their staffs in which an individual is asking for federal funding, requesting specific legislative action or attempting to influence the position of a federal official on an issue pending before Congress or the Executive Branch.
+“Direct lobbying” means any direct contact with covered Executive Branch officials, Members of Congress, or their staffs in which an individual is asking for federal funding, requesting specific legislative action, or attempting to influence the position of a federal official on an issue pending before Congress or the Executive Branch.